-- 4.1 In the first instance, where a person has reason to suspect that another member of staff may have abused a child in the Academy or elsewhere they should immediately inform the Associate Principal/Principal.
-In the absence of the Associate Principal/Principal, they must report the matter to the Executive Principal or other appropriate senior person.
-Allegations made against the Associate Principal/Principal should be reported to the Chief Executive.
-Although they may worry they have misunderstood the situation they must remember that the welfare of the child is paramount and must report their concerns immediately.
-The Brooke Weston Trust's Whistleblowing Policy (TPO/STA/19) enables staff to raise concerns or allegations against a colleague in confidence and for a sensitive enquiry to take place. - 4.2 The person receiving the allegation (Associate Principal/Principal/Executive Principal/Chief Executive) must make a written record of the allegation using the informant's words including the date, time and place where the alleged incident took place, what was said and if anyone else was present.
-This record should be signed by the informant and the person receiving the allegation. - 4.3 The Associate Principal/Principal/Executive Principal/Chief Executive will then contact the Designated Officer for the local authority (formerly known as LADO).
-The Associate Principal/Principal/Executive Principal/Chief Executive will follow the procedures outlined in The Brooke Weston Trust's Disciplinary policy and will assess, in discussion with the Designated Officer, whether it is necessary to involve other agencies.
-The Associate Principal/Principal/Chief Executive will share available information with the Designated Officer about the allegation, the child, and the person against whom the allegation has been made. - 4.4 The Associate Principal/Principal/Executive Principal/Chief Executive will discuss with the Designated Officer if: - No further actions are needed - A strategy discussion should take place; or - There should be immediate involvement of the police or social care
+- 4.1 In the first instance, where a person has reason to suspect that another member of staff may have abused a child in the Academy or elsewhere they should immediately inform the Principal.
+In the absence of the Principal, they must report the matter to the Executive Principal or other appropriate senior person.
+Allegations made against the Principal should be reported to the Executive Principal Although they may worry they have misunderstood the situation they must remember that the welfare of the child is paramount and must report their concerns immediately.
+The Brooke Weston Trust's Whistleblowing Policy (TPO/STA/19) is also available to report wrongdoing which individuals believe is in the public interest to report, and can be done confidentially.
+Further details can be found in the policy. - 4.2 The person receiving the allegation must make a written record of the allegation using the informant's words including the date, time and place where the alleged incident took place, what was said and if anyone else was present.
+This record should be signed by the informant and the person receiving the allegation. - 4.3 The person receiving the allegation will then contact the Designated Officer for the local authority (formerly known as LADO).
+The person receiving the allegation will follow the procedures outlined in The Brooke Weston Trust's Disciplinary policy and will assess, in discussion with the Designated Officer, whether it is necessary to involve other agencies.
+The person receiving the allegation will share available information with the Designated Officer about the allegation, the child, and the person against whom the allegation has been made. - 4.4 The person receiving the allegation will discuss with the Designated Officer if: - No further actions are needed - A strategy discussion should take place; or - There should be immediate involvement of the police or social care